Sweetland Center for Writing Departmental Information

 The Sweetland Center for Writing aims to help writers become more confident, skilled, and knowledgeable about writing and the subjects they write about.
-Sweetland faculty and peer tutors supplement formal writing instruction with one-to-one consultations in the Writing Workshop, Peer Tutoring Centers, Online Writing Lab (OWL), and Synchronous Online Writing Lab (SyncOWL).
+Sweetland faculty and Peer Writing Consultants supplement formal writing instruction with one-to-one consultations in the Writing Workshop, Peer Writing Centers, and Online Writing Lab (OWL).

-Writing Workshop.
 Writing Workshop, held in 1310 North Quad, offers free half-hour one-to-one consultations with Sweetland writing instructors for students who want feedback on their writing.
-Make an appointment on our website, www.lsa.umich.edu/sweetland.